MiniZinc/libminizinc/tests/benchmarking/README.md

+# MiniZinc benchmarking automation

-MiniZinc testing automation. (c) 2018 Monash University, gleb.belov@monash.edu Allows checking of MiniZinc solutions by configurable checker profiles.
-The solutions can be input from previous logs or produced by a chosen solver profile, for 1 or several instances, with result comparison and (TODO)
+Allows checking of MiniZinc solutions by configurable checker profiles.
+The solutions can be input from previous logs or produced by a chosen solver profile, for 1 or several instances, with result comparison and some
 ranking.
 New solutions' summary logs, detailed stdout/err outputs, and
 statistics are saved in subfolder mzn-test/LOGS, /OUTPUTS, and /STATS, resp.

-USAGE EXAMPLES:
+## USAGE EXAMPLES

 (1) "mzn-test.py model.mzn data.dzn [--checkDZN stdout.txt
 [--checkStderr stderr.txt]] [--chkPrf MINIZINC-CHK --chkPrf FZN-GECODE-CHK]